csirac2/snazzer/README.md

 Features
 --------

-* Minimal dependencies (portable-ish sh script - a painful learning exercise...)
+* Minimal dependencies (portable-ish sh script, mostly checked with http://shellcheck.nett)
 * Maintains snapshots for each subvol under `subvol/.snapshotz/YYYY-MM-DDTHHMMSS+hhmm` i.e. a valid isodate
 * Operates on specific subvols, all subvols on a filesystem, or all